 The Needs & Care Group has created a Program of Care for the KCC sangha.
 The group will share learning, provide support, and build ongoing awareness and opportunities for KCC as a Practice Community of Care.

-To join, or to ask for help, send an email to any member of the Needs & Care Group.
+To join the Needs & Care group, or to ask for support, send an email to any member of the Needs & Care Group.
 You may also contact .

-Results of a sangha-wide services survey are accessible to the 47 sangha members who completed the survey.
-They can use the data to find help for themselves and anyone in the sangha.
-Supporting more people in connecting and facilitating care promotes growth and sustainability of a Practice Community of Care within KCC.
+Results of a sangha-wide services survey are accessible to all sangha members who complete the survey.
+We can all use the data to find and coordinate support for ourselves and anyone in the sangha.
+To join, click here to complete the survey.